morremeyer/charts/charts/generic/README.md

 A chart for generic applications.
 Use this if you need to deploy something without wanting to build a fully fledged new helm chart.

-## Configuration

-The following table lists the configurable parameters of the chart and the default values.

 ## Upgrading

 ### To 2.0.0